tranhuutienduy-star/fit-dnu-18-02-cyber-security-fit4012-lab0-cia-risk-starter-fit4012-lab0-cia-risk-starter/answers/lab1_answers.md

 Mitigation: Apply access control and logging

 ## 4. Reflection
 I will prioritize fixing integrity issues first because incorrect data can seriously affect the system and users.
-Ensuring data accuracy is more important than availability or confidentiality at the beginning.
+Ensuring data accuracy is more important than availability or confidentiality.

 ## 5. Bonus Flag
 FIT4012{A-A-B-I-C-C}